timothymeyers/NoOpsAccelerator/README.md

       --subscription xxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxx
     ```

-1. After a successful deployment, see our [workloads](.src/bicep/workloads), [platforms](./src/bicep/platforms), [overlays](./src/bicep/overlays), and [enclaves](./src/bicep/enclaves/) folders for more examples of what NoOps can be used to deploy.
+1. After a successful deployment, see the **[enclaves](./src/bicep/enclaves/)** folder for examples of complete, outcome-driven solutions built using the NoOps Accelerator.
+Also, be sure to take a look through our **[workloads](.src/bicep/workloads)** and **[overlays](./src/bicep/overlays)** folders to get a sense of the available pieces you can put together with the **platform** you just deployed to solve your mission challenges.

-    Don't forget to clean-up your environment when you are done.
+1. Don't forget to **clean-up your environment** by removing all of the resource groups created by the deployment when you are done with this Quickstart.

 > Don't have Azure CLI?
 Here's how to get started with Azure Cloud Shell in your browser: <https://docs.microsoft.com/en-us/azure/cloud-shell/overview>